Shrinking freedoms: The steady erosion of civic space and freedom of assembly in Slovakia

 On May 15, the Prime Minister of Slovakia was shot 5 times, in an attempt to assassinate him.
 While he has luckily survived the attack, he has blamed the incident on the political opposition, CSOs and the media.

-Ostensibly in response to the attempted assassination, the Slovak government has proposed a raft of legislative amendments dubbed “assassination law”.
+Ostensibly in response to the attempted assassination, the Slovak government has proposed a draft of legislative amendments dubbed “assassination law”.
 The proposed amendments establish tighter security measures for various political leaders as well as a lifelong salary and accommodation for some of them, but also include an overhaul of the Assembly Law and introduce new significant restrictions to the right of peaceful assembly and protest.
 Most importantly, all these reforms are being forced through by the governmental majority in parliament through the fast-track procedure without meaningful discussion.

 On top of the Assassination Law, new provisions in the Freedom of Information Act, were proposed, which amend the costs that an individual may incur for requesting access to information held by public authorities.